dpteam/dpt-hq-core/README.md

 ## How to compile (Windows)

+1. Download or clone repo
-1. Click on build.bat
+2. Click on build.bat
-2. Wait
+3. Wait
-3. Drag & Drop pk7 to zandronum.exe
+4. Drag & Drop pk7 to zandronum.exe
-4. Play
+5. Play

 ## Important info